connexcs/docs/docs/class5/apps.md

 ![alt text][apps]

 !!! warning "Using Multile Conditions"
-    Apps are limited to a single Condition per App.
-Multiple Conditions will cause the App to fail.
+    Apps are limited to a single Condition.
+Multiple Conditions in an App will cause it to fail.

 ## Advanced Applications
 To configure advanced applications, ConnexCS offers Class5 [Programmable Voice](https://docs.connexcs.com/developers/scriptforge/#class-5-programmable-voice) which allows to build applications using JavaScript.